gheecodes/Gheecodes/README.md

-- 👋 Hi, I’m Gloria Samuel
+- 👋 Hi, I’m Gloria Samuel nicknamed Gheecodes
-- 👀 I’m a 17year old budding cyber security engineer and technical writer
+- 👀 I’m an 18year old budding cyber security engineer and technical writer
 - 🌱 Open Source Contributor
 - 💞️ I’m looking forward to collaborate on projects and other activitiea